 If you’re trying to figure out how to do fuel taxes, then you’re not alone.
 Giving the government its due can be one of the biggest headaches in an owner-operator’s job.
-The good news is that, with the right software, this quarterly chore is much easier than it once was.
+The good news is that, with TruckingOffice PRO trucking software, this quarterly IFTA chore is much easier than it once was.
 To give you an idea of how the process works, here’s a handy introduction to the topic.

 How to Do Fuel Taxes: The Basics

 - Know when to file.
 The due dates for each quarter are as follows: April 30 (for January-March), July 31 (for April through June), October 31 (for July through September), and January 31 (for October through December).
-If you’re filing near the due date, then you run the risk of a late return.
-So send your forms out early if at all possible.
+If you’re filing near the due date, then you run the risk of having trouble with the website, so file early.

-- Print your name and address correctly on the forms unless you receive a pre-printed label with this information.
+- Virtually every jurisdiction now allows for online filing.
 Make sure you know your federal employer identification number and transcribe this carefully when doing your fuel taxes.